NativeScript/docs-v7/core-concepts/bindings.md

 ###Binding in XML

 To create a binding in XML, a source object is needed, which will be created the same way, as in the exmple above ([Two-Way Binding in Code](#two-way-binding-in-code)).
 Then the binding is described in the XML (using a mustache syntax).
-With an XML declaration, only the names of the properties are set - for the target: text, and for source: textSource.
+With an XML declaration, only the names of the properties are set &mdash; for the target: text, and for source: textSource.
 The interesting thing here is that the source of the binding is not specified explicitly.
 More about this topic will be discussed in the [Binding source](#binding-source) article.

 ``` XML
 <Page>